mercadopago/devsite-docs/guides/checkout-api-v2/integrate-pse-avanza.en.md

   </form>

 ```

-]]]
+> CLIENT_SIDE
+>
+> h2
+>

-## Get document types
+> Get document types

-After adding the payment form, you need to obtain the types of documents that will be used to fill it out.
+To create a payments with PSE, it is also necessary to obtain the user's document type and number.
 These documents will depend on the type of person (natural or legal) selected while adding the payment form, and you can obtain them automatically using the following function:

-[[[
 ```javascript

 document.getElementById('form-checkout__personType').addEventListener('change', e => {
     const personTypesElement = document.getElementById('form-checkout__personType');
     updateSelectOptions(personTypesElement.value);